-The "Describe Image" task in the PTE Academic Speaking section is often a source of anxiety for most test-takers.
-You are given just 25 seconds to understand a complex graph, chart, or map, and then 40 seconds to describe it fluently into a microphone.
-It feels like an impossible race against time.
+"Describe Image" task in PTE Academic Speaking section often creates anxiety among most test-takers.
+You are given just 25 seconds to understand a complex graph, chart, or map and then 40 seconds to describe it fluently into a microphone.

-You can master the PTE Academic Describe Image task by following a smart strategy, using a reliable template, and understanding what the PTE’s AI scoring algorithm truly wants.
+You can ace the preparation of PTE Academic Describe Image task by sticking to a smart strategy.
+Use reliable templates and understand what the PTE’s AI scoring system wants.
 This article contains everything you need to know about the PTE Describe Image task, from its pattern, scoring, to practice tips.

 - What is the Describe Image Task?